Hsiungg/NYCU_CV/Lab3/README.md

 ## Task Description

 In Lab 3, **Mask R-CNN** was used to perform instance segmentation on a dataset containing four types of cells.
-The model size was constrained to a maximum of 200 MB, and only the **Mask R-CNN** architecture was allowed.
+The model size (trainable parameters) was constrained to a maximum of 200 M, and only the **Mask R-CNN** architecture was allowed.
 The final evaluation metric was the segmentation **mAP@50**.

 ---